Water charges for vacant non-domestic properties

 If you do not have a Licensed Provider

-If you own or occupy a non-domestic premises and do not have a Licensed Provider you should register with one.
+If you own or occupy a non-domestic property and do not have a Licensed Provider, you must register with one.
 Details of Licensed Providers can be found at Scotland on Tap.

 If you do not pay

-If your property is connected to public water mains and/or sewerage you need to pay for services even if you do not use them.
+If your property is connected to public water mains or sewerage network, you need to pay for services even if you do not use them.
 This is because Scottish Water has to maintain the pipes and sewers so that you can:

-Licensed Providers will go after any money owed.
+Licensed Providers will try to collect any money owed.

 Disconnecting your supply

-If you do not want to pay, you can get your property disconnected from water and waste water services.
+If you do not want to pay, you can get your property disconnected from water and sewerage services.
 Your Licensed Provider can tell you about the cost and process for this.

 Disconnecting your supply is permanent and is usually only done for properties which are being demolished.